ajadam/NLPChallenge2021/README.md

 - [TPU-RoBERTa](/notebooks/tpu-roberta-large.ipynb): How we specifically trained Large RoBERTa's weights
 - [Submission](/notebooks/submission-ensemble.ipynb): Template notebook we used for Assemble.

+## Insights :

+We use ideas from the winning team of [Jigsaw multilingual toxic comment classification](https://www.kaggle.com/c/jigsaw-multilingual-toxic-comment-classification/discussion/160862) in order to mitigate the variability.
+What we do is a soft-voting classifier of multiple RoBERTa-large predictions, the models only differs in the random seed used for initialization of the last layer.
+In addition, we also make a prediction after each epoch, and average them for the final prediction.
+This removed the need to pick a best epoch for predictions, which is pretty big.

 ## Datasets:
 - We saved all datasets produced by [`Preprocessing`](/notebooks/Preprocessing.ipynb) notebook [here](https://drive.google.com/drive/folders/1QyPvtM-cVdtwztnyWsLMFQAT8Bejv0nd?usp=sharing)
 - The difference between those data are explained in [`Training`](/notebooks/Training.ipynb) notebook (and links for the weights)